labsyspharm/minerva-public-website/docs/index.md

 hero_heading: "Minerva"
 hero_body: "A suite of light-weight software tools for interactive viewing and fast sharing of large image data."
 hero_ctas:
   - label: "How to use"
     link: "tutorial.html"
-  - label: "Explore stories"
+  - label: "Explore example stories"
     link: "example-stories.html"
 ---